Best Online Programs for Struggling Readers

 Best for: children who need more active guided reading practice.

-Brightzy is a strong category pick when you want something more interactive than a digital bookshelf and more obviously reading-focused than a general content library.
-Its public materials emphasize voice-activated reading technology, a personalized curriculum pathway, and a large activity library for PreK–Grade 6.
+Brightzy is the strongest middle-ground pick in this broader comparison.
+It makes the most sense when you want something more interactive than a digital bookshelf and more obviously reading-focused than a general content library.

 Best fit for this kind of child